mehulagg/gitlab/doc/integration/jira/dvcs.md

 1. In the **Name** field, enter a descriptive name for the integration, such as `Jira`.
 1. In the **Redirect URI** field, enter the URI appropriate for your version of GitLab, replacing `<gitlab.example.com>` with your GitLab instance domain:
+   - *For GitLab versions 13.0 and later and Jira versions 8.14 and later,* use the generated `Redirect URL` from [Linking GitLab accounts with Jira](https://confluence.atlassian.com/adminjiraserver/linking-gitlab-accounts-1027142272.html).
    - *For GitLab versions 11.3 and later,* use `https://<gitlab.example.com>/login/oauth/callback`.
      If you use GitLab.com, the URL is `https://gitlab.com/login/oauth/callback`.
    - *For GitLab versions 11.2 and earlier,* use